 The dust mite is one of the most commonly found mites in human households.
 They are most comfortable in dwellings and can survive on flakes of human skin.
 Dust mites can be particularly problematic for homeowners, as they can cause asthma and aggravate symptoms of allergies.
 Their feces contain a potent enzyme that causes wheezing.
 There are European and American species of house dust mites, but neither species is strictly confined to either continent and can be found worldwide.

 Because of their transcendent bodies and miniature size, house dust mites are almost invisible to the naked eye.
 House dust mites typically only measure 0.2 to 0.3 millimeters in length.
 Males live for roughly ten to twenty days, while females can survive over 2 months after mating, laying up to 100 eggs.

-House dust mites can survive in almost any climates, but are most comfortable in homes.
+House dust mites can survive in almost any climate, but are most comfortable in homes.
 They are usually found in the kitchen or a bedroom.
 Their preferred area to reproduce is in bedding, due to the moisture that accumulates from body contact.

 Tropical Rat Mite

 While the tropical rat mite was first discovered in Australia roughly 100 years ago, they made their way to the United States within ten years and have been located in Germany.
 The mites are undetectable, measuring less than 1.5 millimeter in length.
 Without a blood meal, they are grey in color, after, they become dark red or yellow.